Try2Code/cdo-bindings/README.md

 # Cdo.{rb,py} - Use Ruby/Python to access the power of CDO

 Welcome to the scripting interfaces of [CDO](https://code.zmaw.de/projects/cdo/wiki)!
 This repository contains interfaces for [Ruby](http://www.ruby-lang.org) and [Python](https://www.python.org).
-If you are not sure, wether this is useful or note, please have a look here:
+If you are not sure, wether this is useful or not, please have a look at:
 [Why the .... should I use this???](https://code.zmaw.de/projects/cdo/wiki/Cdo%7Brbpy%7D#Why-the-)

 ## Installation